"It's hard to make predictions - especially about the future."

 — Robert Storm Petersen

 In 1966, a few years before securing the Nobel Prize for economics, Paul Samuelson quipped that declines in US stock prices had correctly predicted nine of the last five recessions.
 Since then, economists have done such a terrible job at forecasting — they would actually kill for that level of accuracy.
-Not only have they been predicting recessions that never materialise, as was the case in 2018 just over a year ago, but they also cannot predict major recessions that actually do occur as in 2008.
+Not only have they been predicting recessions that never materialise, as was the case in 2018, but they also could not predict major recessions that actually do occur, as in 2008.

 "No serious futurist deals in predictions.
 These are left for television oracles and newspaper astrologers."